chromeos/video-decode-encode-demo/README.md

  frame from the decoding step while the frame is being copied and passed from surface to surface - which do not intrinsically track this information - otherwise the media will be played/encoded at the incorrect rate, with slow-downs and speed-ups.
- Presentation times in the demo are stored in the `FrameLedger`.
+ Presentation times in the demo are stored in the `VideoFrameLedger`.
  * Because the demo decodes as fast as possible, the preview will not take into account variable rate media and just show the frames as fast as they are decoded/rendered.
  * Currently, the demo assumes that frames received from the renderer will be fed into and exit the